sp1d5r/Computer-Systems-Projects/README.md

 To improve your understanding of Haskell lots of higher order functions will be used, I encourage you to try to understand how each function is working.

+Notes for 112 are not available in this page, to get these notes please ask your Computer Systems teacher.

 ## Table of Contents
 * [Topic 1: Number Representation](#number-representation)
 * [Topic 2: Radix Arithmetic](#radix-arithmetic)